*This page will be updated as we receive information from the administration on various frequently asked questions about SUNY Geneseo and COVID-19*

 "We will continue to monitor campus plans and the number of students remaining on campus over break and make further adjustments if necessary." - Mat Felthousen, CAS Interim Executive Director

-How likely is it that we can return to normal classes in April?
+How likely is it that we will return in April?

 What happens if students have advisement holds that won't be lifted until we meet with advisors?
 Will this put us behind in registering for classes?